Noisy Central Heating Pump [Problems & Fixes]

-Having problems with a noisy central heating pump?
+Having issues with a noisy central heating pump?
 Luckily, most circulator pump issues have a relatively simple fix.

-Whether your pump is banging, ticking or humming, this guide will help to diagnose and fix the problem, as soon as possible.
+So whether your pump is banging, ticking or humming, this guide will help to diagnose and fix the problem as soon as possible.
 We’ll also explain how much a replacement pump may cost you to install, and outline the rare cases when getting a replacement boiler is a good idea.

-If you’d prefer a boiler engineer to fix the problem, you can get in touch here.
+If you’d prefer a Gas Safe heating engineer to fix the problem, you can get in touch here.

-Let’s start with the #1 most common reason that contributes to having a noisy central heating pump; air locks.
+Let’s start with the #1 most common reason behind a noisy central heating pump — airlocks.

-Now you’ve bled the air from the pump, check the pump has been installed correctly (this isn’t as uncommon as you might think).
+Now that you’ve bled the air, check if the pump has been installed correctly (this is a surprisingly common central heating pump problem).

 If the pump isn’t installed correctly, it will continue to get airlocks even after bleeding.
-This means you’ll have a noisy heating pump again, within a matter of days.
+This means you’ll have a noisy central heating pump within a matter of days of removing an airlock.

 Also, an incorrectly installed pump will cause excess wear on the shaft’s bearing.
 This will lead to a whining noise coming from the heating pump.